UltiMafia/Ultimafia/docs/report-ticket-system-specification.md

 ## Limitations & Considerations

-### 1. Offense Number Calculation
+### 1. Violation Tracking
-**CRITICAL**: The current system does NOT automatically calculate offense numbers.
-Admins manually determine which offense number (1st, 2nd, 3rd, etc.) based on their review of previous violations.
+**IMPORTANT**: The system does NOT have a predefined violations.js file or automatic violation type system.
+Admins manually enter:
+- Violation ID (identifier like "harassment", "cheating", etc.)
+- Violation name (display name like "Harassment", "Cheating")
+- Violation category ("Community" or "Game")
+- Ban type and length

 The report system should:
-- Display previous violations for the reported user (by violation type)
+- Display previous ViolationTickets for the reported user (filterable by violationId)
-- Allow admins to manually select offense number
+- Allow admins to manually enter violation details when completing reports
-- Show what ban length each offense number would result in
+- Show violation history to help admins determine appropriate ban lengths
-- **DO NOT** automatically count violations - this is intentional design
+- **DO NOT** automatically calculate offense numbers or ban lengths - admins determine these manually

-### 2. Violation Ticket Linking
+### 2. Violation Ticket Creation
-- ViolationTickets are created when bans are issued, not when reports are completed
+- ViolationTickets are created when reports are completed with a violation ruling
+- ViolationTickets can be created even if no ban is issued (if banLengthMs is 0 or ban is not warranted)
 - Reports can be completed without creating violations (if dismissed)
 - Reports can be dismissed even if they seem valid (admin discretion)
+- ViolationTickets link to Ban documents when bans are created
-- A single report might result in multiple violations if behavior warrants it (future enhancement)
+- A single report typically results in one ViolationTicket, but admins can create multiple if needed (future enhancement)

 ### 3. Ban Type Complexity
 - Different ban types require different permission arrays